 A 2009 study published in the journal Molecular Psychiatry showed that 20 milligrams of Adderall XR, an extended-release capsule, can produce a maximum plasma concentration about six hours after ingestion.

-Adderall can be traced using a saliva drug test about five to 10 minutes after last use, and it remains in saliva for up to 72 hours.
+Adderall can be detected with a saliva drug test about five to 10 minutes after last use, and it remains in saliva for up to 72 hours.
 However, saliva tests can easily be contaminated if you smoke or ingest other substances.

 A number of factors influence the length of time Adderall remains in your body.
 These factors include a person’s physiological makeup, frequency of use and stress levels.
 The amount of the medication taken and the time of usage also affect the detection window.